Welcome to a huge list of psychological pricing strategies.

 Why does that happen?
 Based on numerical cognition, we can subtract two numbers more easily when the smaller number is positioned on the right:

 The researchers dubbed it the subtraction principle.

-More importantly, they found that it alters the perception of discounts.
-When a sale price appears to the right of the original price, customers can calculate the discount more easily — enlarging its perceived magnitude.
+They also found that it alters the perception of discounts.
+When a sale price appears to the right, customers can calculate the discount more easily — enlarging its perceived magnitude.